Halloween Candy the Death of Your Diet?

 Pumpkin Parfait with Coconut Banana Cream

-This double duties as a dessert or healthy enough for breakfast, the combination or sweet couscous, cocoa pumpkin and coconut banana cream is the best of fall flavors combined.
+This double duty as a dessert or healthy enough for breakfast, the combination of sweet couscous, cocoa pumpkin, and coconut banana cream is the best of fall flavors combined.
 Fueled up!
 Everything is raw except couscous.

 – Mareya Ibrahim, CEO and Founder of Grow Green Industries, INC. and the author of “The Clean Eating Handbook”.

 There you have it – tips from 6 world-class experts to help you avoid all of that leftover Halloween candy!
 Give these nutrition tips a try in order to avoid the accompanying belly bulge and keep going towards your goals!